chloegorgen/Portfolio/index.md

 # Chloe Gorgen's Resume and Portfolio

 I am a Junior at the University of North Carolina at Chapel Hill majoring in Statistics and Analytics and Computer Science.
-I aspire to work in Data Analytics or Data Science to use Machine Learning, Predictive Analysis, and Optimization to imrpove internal business intelligence.
+I aspire to work in Data Analytics or Data Science to use Machine Learning, Predictive Analysis, and Optimization to improve internal business intelligence.

-The first portion of this website will be devoted to explaining my background and skills, and the second portion will show some of the projects I have completed over the last two years.
+The first portion of this page provides details and access to some of my analytics projects, and the second portion details my educational background and experience.

 # Portfolio